Fortune Saxifrage

 Natural Habitat

-Forest margins, stream banks, and moist, shaded rocky areas
+native to forest margins, stream banks, and moist, shaded rocky areas in South Central China, Korea, and Japan

 Other Names